 Direct represents when someone typed your URL directly into their browser, rather than coming to your site from another page.

 If this number appears inflated, it could be because some of those visits are from you visiting your site without logging in.
 When you're logged in, your activity doesn’t count toward visits.
 However, when you're logged out, we have no way to identify that the visit is you, so those visits can count as Direct, or as a different source if you clicked to your site from somewhere else without logging in, like your Facebook page.
-To prevent this from happening, we recommend logging in from Squarespace.com or clicking Login at the top of this site.
-You can also bookmark your login URL, which looks like this:
+You can read about how to avoid this in Hiding your activity from Analytics.

 Search represents traffic from organic and paid searches in Google and other search engines.

-Tip: Redeem your Google AdWords credit to try driving traffic from your store from paid search.
+Tip: Redeem your Google AdWords credit to drive traffic from paid search.

 Social represents traffic to your site from social networks like Facebook, Twitter, Pinterest, LinkedIn, Instagram, and YouTube.

-Tip: Squarespace has tools to help you drive traffic to your business from social media.
-Use built-in tools like pushing content, Share buttons, and Pin it buttons to promote your products on social.
+Tip: Squarespace has tools to help you drive traffic to your site from social media.
+Use built-in tools like pushing content, Share buttons, and Pin it buttons to promote share content and products on social.

-Referral represents websites and blogs that link to your content which doesn't fit under other channels.
+Referral represents websites and blogs that link to your content that don’t fit under other channels.

 Display Ads represents traffic coming from display ads on other sites.

-The line graph at the top of the panel shows trends for the metric you’re viewing (like Revenue or RPV) over time.
+The line graph at the top of the panel shows trends over time.
 Each line on the graph represents a different channel like Direct, Social, or Email.
-Hover over any point to see data per channel for a specific date.
+Hover over any point to see data per channel for a time frame.

 Traffic breakdown table

-The table below the graph displays a breakdown of each channel and how it’s performing based on Revenue, Visits, Orders, Conv.
-Rate, AOV, and RPV.
+The table below the graph displays a breakdown of each channel and how it’s performing.
 This is a great way to quickly compare different channels and see your most valuable referrers at a glance.

-Click a column name to sort the table by that metric.
+Click a column name to sort the table.

 To see all sources grouped into a channel, (for example, specific social networks under Social or websites under Referral), click the arrow next to the channel name for an expanded view.

-You can drill down further to see specific paths under each source.
+You can look further to see specific paths under each source.
 This is useful for identifying the exact source of a visit, like a specific page from a referral website or pin on Pinterest.

-Tip: When drilling down to Google, you'll see a list of local Google domains where visitors are coming from, like Google.com, Google.co.uk, or Google.de.
+Tip: When looking at Google data, you'll see a list of local Google domains where visitors are coming from, like Google.com, Google.co.uk, or Google.de.
 You can use this view to get a general sense of search engine traffic to your site by country.